Red campion

 Where: Sun or part-shade.
 Middle or back of borders, mini meadows and wilder areas.
 Combines well with bluebells and cow parsley in a wilder patch.

 Folklore: Flower of the fairy folk.
-Silenus, the drunken, merry god of the woodlands in Greek mythology, gave his name to Silene dioica.
+Named after Silenus, the merry god of the woodlands in Greek mythology.

 Carnation family relative of ragged robin and white campion.